 Tor has a goal to provide internet freedom to everyone and so in countries where domains are blocked, it is more popular as folks are seeking a safe service and ease of use.

 Even while Tor is a great step towards secure internet browsing, it is not your most protected option.
 There are a few drawbacks to using the application and it’s worth paying attention to them so you can understand how vulnerable you might be.
 Though Tor is a reliable service that has been trusted for years, it is still good to take a look at these drawbacks so you’re not oblivious to your risks.

-- Lack of Complete Encryption – Your usernames and passwords are not encrypted to everyone involved in the relay.
+Its encryption methods are not robust – Your usernames and passwords are not encrypted to everyone involved in the relay.
 The computers set up in the relay are able to have access to your sensitive information.
 Tor advises users to use end-to-end encryption such as SSL for an extra shield for sensitive information.

 The answer to this is not straightforward.
 Tor is designed to provide free anonymous internet to the folks looking to protect their privacy.
 Even while developers continue to make efforts to increase the security Tor network provides, there are times when authorities and ISPs catch on and monitor activity.

 Sometimes, this is for good reason.
 For example, recently European authorities along with FBI agents cracked down on the dark web drug trade that used Tor.
 The agencies launched Operation Onymous where they arrested 17 users and seized hundreds of dark web domains.
 These domains were used to solicit the drug trade and authorities were using Tor to monitor them.
 Rumors swirled that there were inconsistencies and vulnerabilities in the Tor program but nothing was confirmed.
 Tor chucked it up to good policing and not a fault in their security but it certainly raised the question of their reliability.

 With these Tor Vulnerabilities, Is Tor Safe?